TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/StaticMethods.rst

 * :code:`Backend/Utility/BackendUtility`

-  * Global access, third party dependencies
+  * Global access, third party dependencies.

-  * Stateful methods
+  * Stateful methods.

-  * No clear concern
+  * No clear concern.

-  * God methods
+  * God methods.

 * :code:`Core/Utility/MailUtility`

   * Good: Relatively clear focus, but:

-  * Stateful, external dependencies to objects, depends on configuration
+  * Stateful, external dependencies to objects, depends on configuration.

-  * Relatively inflexible
+  * Relatively inflexible.

-  * This should probably “at least” be a service
+  * This should probably “at least” be a service.

 * :code:`Core/Utility/RootlineUtility`

-  * Not static
+  * Not static.

   * Should probably be a dedicated class construct, probably a service is not enough.
 Why is this not part of a tree structure?